Avoisavo/devmatch8_3A/packages/nextjs/README_LLAMA.md

-# Llama Integration with Scaffold-ETH 2
+# Llama Integration with Three AI Personalities

-This integration allows you to chat with local Llama models using Ollama in your Scaffold-ETH 2 application.
+This integration allows you to chat with local Llama models using Ollama in your Scaffold-ETH 2 application, featuring three distinct AI personalities that respond sequentially to create dynamic conversations.

 ## 🚀 Quick Start